 As we discuss below, employers sometimes try to evade overtime laws by misclassifying workers as exempt or as independent contractors.
 The Cooper Law Office can investigate your case to advise you whether you were deprived of overtime pay that you are entitled to collect.

 Employers that force a nonexempt employee to work (or to remain at a job site) during required meal and rest breaks may owe the employee “premium pay.”
 Visit our Meals and Rest Breaks page to learn more about the assistance that The Cooper Law Firm can provide to employees when employers illegally deprive them of pay for meal and rest breaks.

 California employers must pay the hourly wages of nonexempt employees during times that they are under the employer’s control.
 That includes on-call or standby time at the worksite even if the employee is given no task to perform.
 In some circumstances, employers must pay for on-call time even if the nonexempt employee is off the worksite.

 Hourly workers must be paid for work-related travel after they arrive at their customary job site and, in some cases, for time spent traveling to a job site.
 Employers that fail to pay required compensation for on-call, standby, or travel time are liable for back pay and other penalties.
 The Cooper Law Firm helps employees collect the financial remedies specified by applicable state and federal laws.

 Certain categories of employees are exempt from particular wage and hour laws.
-Our Fair Labor Standards Act page explains the most common exemptions.

 Employers sometimes try to circumvent wage and hour laws by misclassifying employees as exempt who do not meet the legal standard for exemption.
 For example, an employer might give a typist the title of “administrative assistant” and then refuse to pay overtime because administrators are exempt from overtime laws.